nbaars/owasp-dependency-check-as-one/README.md

 ### Limitations

 It is a all in one image, the scanner and database are combined into one you cannot for example run the Maven plugin for OWASP DependencyCheck with this image.
 Please note a Maven plugin is on the road map.

+The OSS Index Analyzer is enabled by default, this one is needed during the reporting phase.
+It will be cached with the aid of the local Maven repository.
+You can mount it in the Docker image to take advantage of the caching.

 ## Usage